dotintent/pixfight/readme.md

 Q: Can you provide a *.ipa for me?
 A: No, if you want to run this game on iPhone/iPad please download the Xcode and build it for yourself.

-Q: Can I make a spinoff / modify it?
-A: Of course the whole idea of this project is to motivate people to make this even better.

 Q: Do you consider support for other platforms like Switch, PS4?
 A: Yes, but I don't have access to the hardware required to build it or test it.